 April 2, 2026

-Texas TRAIGA in Practice — 6 Months Post-Effective
+Texas TRAIGA in Practice — First Quarter Post-Effective

-The Texas Responsible Artificial Intelligence Governance Act (TRAIGA / HB 149) has been effective since September 1, 2025.
-Six-plus months in, this post summarizes how compliance teams are operationalizing the law and what early enforcement signals look like.
+The Texas Responsible Artificial Intelligence Governance Act (TRAIGA / HB 149) has been effective since January 1, 2026.
+This post summarizes how compliance teams should operationalize the law during the first post-effective quarter.

 What TRAIGA actually requires